samsungsamiio/samsungsami.io/source/sami/sami-documentation/secure-your-devices.md

 - "EXPIRED": Request is expired
 - "REVOKED": Request is revoked due to another request being created for the same device

-If "status" is "registered", the response will also contain `did`, the device ID.
+If "status" is "REGISTERED", the response will also contain `did`, the device ID.

 The following error codes may be returned in the HTTP response: